sethvargo/go-envconfig/README.md

 ### Structs

-Envconfig walks the entire struct, so deeply-nested fields are also supported.
-You can also define your own decoder (see below).
+Envconfig walks the entire struct, including nested structs, so deeply-nested fields are also supported.
+If a nested struct is a pointer type, it will automatically be instantianted to the non-nil value.

+You can also define your own decoder for structs (see below).

 ## Prefixing